- B2B Content Growth Hacks 🔝

 In a Retention report, set your "Performed Action" to the

-event.Set your "Returning Action" to the
+viewed_blog_postevent.Set your "Returning Action" to the

 Revenue: → conversions (CRM, Stripe, product analytics)